 For those looking to take over the counter remedies as a health supplement, there is a rapidly growing number of options available.
 However it is of primary importance that quality and safety are made clear.
 Many stockists are misleading - Hemp seed oil is not the same as Hemp oil, as CBD comes from the leaves, not the seeds.
-If a product doesn't list the concentration of CBD in mg on the packaging, or it lists it at the last ingredient, it may as well contain zero.
+If a product doesn't list the concentration of CBD in either Mg or as a percentage on the packaging, it may as well contain zero.

 There are many poor quality, fake or rip-off products in the beauty, health and wellness market, especially in large online market places.
 It's important to find brands and stockists that you can trust, which is why we make all our certificates and lab test results public, and carefully curate a select array of partners.
 Make sure you do your research and find a trusted supplier that is sustainable, ethical, high quality and complies with UK regulations.